emilyjia/chords/README.md

 (['Riptide', 'Stacy'], ['I/V/vi', 'I/IV/V/vi'])
 ```

-## todo
+## Todo

 - Add examples
 - Add major/minor key identifier.
 Current guesser identifies the major key, so the chord numbers look wonky for minor songs.
 - Improve pattern detection.
 Songs commonly have multiple chord progressions of varying lengths.
 I currently assume that the progression does not have repeat chords (e.g. I would miss I/I/IV/V) and has fixed length.
 - More chord information (e.g. currently read Asus9 as A)
 - Playlist creation